kyle-lt/snmp-trap-receiver-extension/README.md

 Metrics will now be seen under the following metric tree:

 `Application Infrastructure Performance|$TIER|Custom Metrics|<YourExtension>|SERVERNAME|`

+## Testing //TODO
+This repo contains some artifacts to ease setup for testing, and issuing test calls to confirm functionality.
+In order to use these artifacts, you'll need:
+- Docker
+- Docker-Compose
+- Internet Connection (to pull a Docker image from Docker Hub)

 ## Credentials Encryption
 Please visit [this page](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397) to get detailed instructions on password encryption.
 The steps in this document will guide you through the whole process.